rretrogamerr/uaedb/README.md

 ```

 `patch.xdelta` must be a file.
 Directories are rejected with an error.
-If a bundle contains multiple entries, pass `--entry` to select which file
+By default UAEDB applies the patch to the full uncompressed bundle.
+Use
-to patch (use `--list-entries` to see all paths).
-Without `--entry`, UAEDB
+`--entry` to patch a specific entry instead (use `--list-entries` to see
-tries each entry with the patch and requires exactly one match.
+all paths).

 Example patch creation (uncompressed bundle):